Skip to Content

 The best public gem mining in Tennessee, where you can discover plenty of minerals, gems, and crystals, include Jae’s Gem Mine, Cooper’s Gem Mine, Pigeon Forge Gem Mine, Magic Gem Mine, Old Smoky Gem Mine, or Little River Gem Mine.
 Small fees are required before accessing these sites.

 Public gem mines are a great place to learn how to find certain things, bring your children, and teach them the art of gem hunting.
 For some, public gem mines are a reassurance that they will 100% find something of value.
+For some, public gem mines provide certainty that they will find something valuable.

 Are You Able To Bring Rocks On An Airplane?
 You Can But…